by Johnny Punish

 So thank you to my true sister Mayim Bialik for her fun video giving me the inspiration to explore our collective human experience together.
+Cheers to sites like DNA Weekly that provide good info on DNA testing.
 And three cheers to science for shedding light on the reality we are all human beings of the exact same species, out of Africa and into the whole world… as brothers true!

 Sources: Ashkenazi Jews

 Punish was educated at the University of Nevada Las Vegas (1980-81) and California State University Fullerton (1981-1984) with studies in accounting and business.
 Before the “internets” were invented, he owned and ran (5) U.S. national newspapers.